 Report Format¶

-The hook returns a markdown report as additionalContext in JSON:
+The review pipeline returns a markdown report as additionalContext in JSON:

 {"additionalContext": "## Commit Analysis Report\n**Summary:** ..."}